joelhooks/angularjs-FlightDashboard/README.md

 	};
 ```

 The last version is very clean and terse.
+I simplified even further AND I also added a exception handler!

 ### Summary